facebookarchive/skybison/README.md

 We cannot commit to fixing external bug reports or reviewing pull requests.
-That said, if you have experience in dynamic language runtimes and have ideas to make Skybison faster; or if you work on CPython and want to use Skybison as inspiration for improvements in CPython, feel free to leave a note in a GitHub issue.
+That said, if you have experience in dynamic language runtimes and have ideas to make Skybison faster; or if you work on CPython and want to use Skybison as inspiration for improvements in CPython, feel free to open a Pull Request.

 Instagram is now developing [Cinder](https://github.com/facebookincubator/cinder/).